What causes parents to forget children in hot cars?

 Preventing Future Hot Car Deaths

-Since 1994, 804 children have died from heat-related illnesses in cars in the United States, according to Kids and Cars, an advocacy center that conducts research on car-related dangers surrounding child.
+Since 1994, 804 children have died from heat-related illnesses in cars in the United States, according to Kids and Cars, an advocacy center that conducts research on car-related dangers surrounding children.

 In approximately 55 percent of those cases, the parent was unaware the child was in the vehicle.